hunterhector/EvmEval/README.md

 ### *Text Base Visualization*
 -----------------------
-The text base visualization is straightforward, a text document is produced for comparison.
+The text based Visualization can be generated using the "scorer.py", by supplying the "-d" argument.
+The format is straightforward, a text document is produced for comparison.
 The annotation of both systems are displayed in one line, separated by "|"

 ### *Web Base Visualization*
 ----------------------
-The web based visualization is composed of two steps:
+The web base visualization takes the text visualization file, then:
-  1. It will use the bratDiff module to produce JSON representation into the visualization folder (visualization/json)
+  1. convert them to Brat Embedded JSON format and store it at the visualization folder (visualization/json)
   2. It will start a server at the visualization folder using localhost:8000
   3. Now user can browse the locally hosted site for comparison